ravi-vsm/spring-boot-kafka/README.md

-# spring-boot-kafka - Basic Single Application to Start knowledge on Kafka.
+# spring-boot-kafka - Basic Single Application to Start getting knowledge on Kafka.